simonmeister/simple-pacman/README.md

 Just import to any Java IDE (e.g. IntelliJ) and run.

 # Acknowledgements
-Over 90% of the code was written by me, some of the UI and sound code was written by Nicolas Acero.
+Over 80% of the code was written by me, some of the UI and sound code was written by [Nicolas Acero](https://github.com/Nsteel).